123-nan/ML_Projects/README.md

 # ML_Projects
-This repository is a solution of various kaggle competition with low data points
+This repository is a solution of various kaggle competition